Built by an anaesthetics registrar in regional Australia.

 - Covers all physiology, pharmacology, and measurement topics

-Curriculum-mapped flashcard decks with spaced repetition: cards you get right come up less often, cards you miss come back sooner.
+8,305 curriculum-mapped flashcards across the CICM First Part curriculum, with spaced repetition: cards you get right come up less often, cards you miss come back sooner.
 Card types include mechanism, drug profile, pharmacokinetics, normal values, and ICU clinical correlates.

 - Card types: mechanism, PK/PD, normal values, drug comparison, equations